intel/visual-quality-inspection/README.md

 - [Learn More](#learn-more)
 - [Support](#support)

-## Technical Overview
+## Solution Technical Overview
 Classic and modern anomaly detection techniques have certain challenges:
 - Feature engineering needs to be performed to extract representations from the raw data.
 Traditional ML techniques rely on hand-crafted features that may not always generalize well to other settings.
 - Classification techniques require labeled training data, which is challenging because anomalies are typically rare occurrences and obtaining it increases the data collection & annotation effort.
 - Nature of anomalies can be arbitrary and unknown where failures or defects occur for a variety of unpredictable reasons, hence it may not be possible to predict the type of anomaly.

 To overcome these challenges and achieve state-of-the-art performance, we present an unsupervised, mixed method end-to-end fine-tuning & inference reference solution for anomaly detection where a model of normality is learned from defect-free data in an unsupervised manner, and deviations from the models are flagged as anomalies.
 This reference use case is accelerated by Intel optimized software and is built upon easy-to-use Intel Transfer Learning Tool APIs.